Back to E-commerce Dictionary

 Examples of Product Retirement

-• 3An electronics retailer removes a discontinued television model from its website, automatically redirecting searches to its successor model or similar alternatives.
+• 3An electronics store removes a discontinued TV from its website.
+The site automatically sends shoppers to the newer model or a similar product.

 How WISEPIM Helps